coverclock/com-diag-hazer/README.md

 messages.

-These satellite identifiers have been observed in the wild coming from actual GPS receivers.
+These satellite identifiers have been observed in the wild coming from actual GNSS receivers.

 * GPS - 1..32
 * SBAS - 33..64
 * GLONASS - 65..96

-Support for these satellite identifiers has been unit tested but has never been exercised using actual GPS receivers.
+Support for these satellite identifiers has been unit tested but has these identifiers have never been observed in the wild.
+(Hazer has successfully used GNSS devices that are receiving signals from the BeiDou and Galileo constellations, but those devices used the GSA System ID field so that Hazer does not have to infer the constellation from the satellite identifier.)

+* SBAS - 152..158
 * IMES - 173..182
 * QZSS - 193..197
 * BeiDou - 201..235
 * Galileo - 301..336
-* BeiDou 2 - 401..437
+* BeiDou - 401..437

 # Devices